⛹️♂️Motor Learning and Control

 Open-Loop Theory

-• Motor programs stored in memory allow skilled performers to execute complex sequences automatically once triggered
+• Motor programs stored in memory allow skilled performers to execute complex sequences automatically once triggered.

 Motor Program Theory

-• Practice automates execution, reducing conscious control demands and freeing attention for strategic decisions
+• Practice automates execution, reducing conscious control demands and freeing attention for strategic decisions like reading a defender.

 Hierarchical Theory